A gentler Gotham? NYers anxiously wait out coronavirus

 “Our closeness makes us vulnerable,” New York Gov. Andrew Cuomo said Wednesday.
 “But it’s true that your greatest weakness is also your greatest strength.
 And our closeness is what makes us who we are.
 That is what New York is.”

-New York City’s 8.6 million inhabitants have largely been ordered to stay home, with most of the state’s 30,000 cases and nearly 300 deaths coming from NYC.
-A makeshift morgue has been setup outside Bellevue Hospital, and authorities are hunting down beds, medical equipment, doctors and nurses for fear the number of sick people will explode in the coming weeks, overwhelming hospitals the way the virus did in Italy and Spain.
+New York City’s 8.6 million inhabitants have largely been ordered to stay home, with most of the state’s more than 113,000 cases and 3,500 deaths coming from NYC.
+A makeshift morgue has been set up outside Bellevue Hospital, and authorities are hunting down beds, medical equipment, doctors and nurses for fear the number of sick people will explode in the coming weeks, overwhelming hospitals the way the virus did in Italy and Spain.

 While public health officials grapple with the growing emergency, most New Yorkers have been left in an uncertain limbo — unable to help in any way but to stay at home.

-Exceptions have been made for essential employees — health care workers, grocery clerks, restaurant chefs preparing gourmet for GrubHub.
+Exceptions have been made for essential employees — health care workers, grocery clerks, restaurant chefs preparing gourmet meals for GrubHub.
 But most are working from home and going out only for essentials, giving the city that never sleeps a most glum feel.

 In Times Square, a custodian idled Wednesday morning with a broom and dustpan, waiting for messes unlikely to appear with no tourists wandering under the bright billboards.
 Playgrounds and ball fields in Central Park were left empty, as were the stairs in front of the shuttered Metropolitan Museum of Art.
-Shops along 5th Ave — from Bergdorf Goodman down to Saks and Louis Vuitton — remained locked and unvisited, and sidewalks around Manhattan were mostly uninhabited except for a few construction workers and deliverymen from local grocers.
+Shops along Fifth Avenue — from Bergdorf Goodman down to Saks and Louis Vuitton — remained locked and unvisited, and sidewalks around Manhattan were mostly uninhabited except for a few construction workers and deliverymen from local grocers.

 Rush-hour subways are running with two or three riders per car, and bus riders are being kept socially distant from the driver by yellow chains draped across the front seats.
 Many grocers have placed tape marking six feet of space for checkout lines, and clerks are wearing gloves, masks and riot gear-like helmets to quell the spread.